Diuris corymbosa: Taxonomy and naming

 Diuris corymbosa was first formally described in 1840 by John Lindley and the description was published in A Sketch of the Vegetation of the Swan River Colony as an appendix to Edwards's Botanical Register.
 The specific epithet (corymbosa) is derived from the Latin word corymbus meaning "a bunch of flowers" and the suffix -osus meaning "an abundance of", referring to the flower clusters of this species.

 Distribution and habitat

-Common donkey orchid occurs between Dongara and Albany where it grows in woodland, often on the margins of swamps.
+The Common donkey orchid occurs between Dongara and Albany where it grows in woodland, often on the margins of swamps.

 Conservation

 Diuris corymbosa is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.